Paevjc/Temperature-Scaling-for-NN/README.md

 ## Summary
 This project is a hands-on replication of the temperature scaling idea from Guo et al. (2017).
 It loads CIFAR-100 manually, trains a ResNet classifier, computes calibration metrics, fits a temperature parameter on validation logits, and evaluates how calibration improves after scaling.

-In short: the notebook is not just training a classifier; it is studying whether the classifier's **confidence scores are trustworthy**.
+This enables us to learn about neural network calibration and how trustworthy their predictions are.